South Africa Rugby World Cup winner Chester Williams dies

-CAPE TOWN, South Africa — Chester Williams, the only black player on South Africa’s famed 1995 Rugby World Cup winning team, has died of a heart attack.
+CAPE TOWN, South Africa — Chester Williams, the only black player on South Africa’s famed 1995 Rugby World Cup winning team, died on Friday of a heart attack.
 He was 49.

-SA Rugby announced Williams’ death and said he died on Friday in Cape Town.
+SA Rugby announced Williams’ death and said he died in Cape Town, where he had been coaching a university team.

 Williams became one of the faces of the new South Africa when the Springboks won the World Cup on home soil in front of Nelson Mandela.
 It was just a year after apartheid officially ended and South Africa elected Mandela as president in its first all-race elections.